britecharts/britecharts/README.md

 They also provide some minimal CSS styling, that can be loaded independently or as a bundle.

 ## Roadmap
 This project is in active development, if you are interested on helping you can check the [contributing][35] document.
-Review the [issues page][16] for more info in what's coming and to give your feedback and to vote for your favorite proposals.
+Review the [issues page][16] for more info on what's coming, to give your feedback, and to vote for your favorite proposals.

 ## See Also
 - [Getting Started Guide][34]